creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-13-VisionTransformerwithDeformableAttention.md

 * **Computational complexity**

-  Similarly to the newest transformers architecture the complexity is reduced (because we have less tokens) and the additional computational cost bring by the offset network is negligible (6% of the FLOPs for a module).
+  Similarly to the newest transformer architectures, the complexity is reduced (because we have less tokens) and the additional computational cost brought by the offset network is negligible (6% of the FLOPs for a module).

 * **Model architecture**